Jessicavazm/JessicaVaz_T3A1/README.md

 ### Tracking project phrase
 How effective my skills and knowledge were?

 When using GIT, I feel my set of skills and knowledge were enough to perform all tasks during the whole project duration.
-Git has been introduced in our web development course in the first stage, and it has been very present in all of our projects, because of this, I am confident my skills related to GIT are sufficient.
+Git has been introduced in our web development course in the first stage, and it has been very present in all of our projects, because of this, I am confident my skills related to GitHub are sufficient.

 With Trello, I also believe my skills and knowledge were sufficient since we have been introduced to Trello in the first term.